Until 23 April

 He collaborated with artists and composers including Philip Glass, Yehudi Menuhin and John Coltrane.
 His own works married musical traditions of East and West.

-The centenary of the birth of the seminal musician on Tuesday 7 April 2020 is marked into 2021 in a series of concerts and events.
+We are delighted to be hosting belated celebrations marking the centenary of the birth of the seminal musician, which fell on Tuesday 7 April 2020, in a series of concerts and events in 2022, after the pandemic caused Shankar 100 to be delayed.

-"My husband's music continues to bring magic to people around the globe.
-As the whole world faces these challenging times, it's more important than ever to celebrate our common humanity with art that transcends boundaries.
-I'm thrilled that the Southbank Centre will be celebrating his legacy online and throughout the year as part of Shankar 100.
-While I'm saddened the Ravi Shankar Centenary concert has been postponed, I look forward to next spring, when we can all come together for this very special event."
+'My husband's music continues to bring magic to people around the globe.
+As the whole world faces these challenging times, it's more important than ever to celebrate our common humanity with art that transcends boundaries.'

 - Date Filter